Delooping the functor calculus tower: Map between the towers

+In both cases we choose the basepoint $\ast_1^\calB\in \calB^\Sigma(O)(1)$ and $\ast_1^\calB\in \calB^\Lambda(O)(1)$ to be the pearled 1-corolla labelled by $\ast_1\in O(1)$.
+Similarly to the previous section, we introduce a filtration in $\overline{\mathcal{I}b}{}^\Sigma(O)$ and $\overline{\mathcal{I}b}{}^\Lambda(O)$ according to the number of geometrical inputs.
+We start with $\overline{\mathcal{I}b}{}^\Sigma(O)$.
 We say that an element is prime if it is not obtained as a result of the $O$-action (other than by the action of $\ast_1\in O(1)$).
 Let $x=[a\{b_1,\ldots,b_{|a|}\}\, ;\, \sigma]$ be an element in $\overline{\mathcal{I}b}{}^\Sigma(O)$.
 Recall that $a\in\calI b^\Lambda(O)$ can be seen as a pearled tree whose all vertices (except the pearl) have arity $\geq 1$ and are labelled by elements of $O$ and non-pearl vertices in addition are labelled by numbers in $[0,1]$.
-Similarly, $b_i\in \calB^\Sigma(O)$ are trees with a section without restriction on the arity of their vertices (except that vertices below the section must have arity $\geq 1$), and whose all vertices are labelled by elements in $O$ and in addition non-pearls labelled by numbers in $[0,1]$.
+Similarly, $b_i\in \calB^\Sigma(O)$ are trees with a section without restriction on the arity of their vertices (except that vertices below the section must have arity $\geq 1$), and whose all vertices are labelled by elements in $O$ and in addition non-pearls are labelled by numbers in $[0,1]$.
 Such an element is prime if the two conditions hold: \begin{itemize} \item the root of $a$ is a pearl or if it is not a pearl, it is labelled by a number strictly smaller than~1. \item the vertices of $b_i$, $i=1,\ldots, |a|$, above the section are all labelled by numbers strictly smaller than~1. \end{itemize} The first condition means that $x$ is not an image of a non-trivial left $O$-action, and the second one means that $x$ is not an image of a non-trivial right action.
 If one of the conditions above does not hold, the element is composite.
 In the latter case, one can assign to $x$ its prime component by removing the root of $a$ (in case it is labelled by~1) together with all $b_i$, such that the $i$-th leaf of $a$ is directly connected to the root; and, in addition, by removing all vertices from the (non-removed) elements $b_j$, $j=1,\ldots, |a|$, that are above the section and are labelled by~1.
 Figure~\ref{D8} gives an example of an element and its prime component.

 A prime point $x$ is in the $k$-th filtration term $\overline{\mathcal{I}b}{}_{k}^\Sigma(O)$ if its number of geometrical inputs (which is the arity of $x$ plus the total number of univalent vertices of all $b_i$) is smaller than $k$.
 Similarly, a composite point is in the $k$-th filtration term if its prime component is in $\overline{\mathcal{I}b}{}_{k}^\Sigma(O)$.
 For instance, the composite point in Figure \ref{D8} is an element in the third filtration term.
 Finally, $\overline{\mathcal{I}b}{}_{k}^\Sigma(O)$ is an infinitesimal bimodule over $O$ and one has the following filtration in $\overline{\mathcal{I}b}{}^\Sigma(O)$: